tarantool/doc/doc/1.10/reference/reference_lua/utf8.rst

     `Unicode Collation Algorithm <http://www.unicode.org/Public/UCA/10.0.0/allkeys.txt>`_.
-    Thus 'å' is less than 'B', even though the code-point value of å (229) is greater than the code-point value of B (66), because the algorithm depends on the values in the Collation Element Table, not the code values.
+    Thus 'å' is less than 'B', even though the code-point value of å (229) is greater than the code-point value of B (66), because the algorithm depends on the values in the Collation Element Table, not the code-point values.

     The comparison is done with primary weights.
 Therefore the elements which affect secondary or later weights (such as "case"